asikist/word.tagging/README.md

  4. Have some test data in the CONLL format.
  5. If you want to classify new data just use them in CONLL format
  6. SVMs work only for Windows, If you need them for Unix either wrap Stanford’s SVMFactory Class like I did or maybe use another package.
+ 7. To use the tokenizer on a song, the song lyrics must be stored in a directory.
+The lyrics must agree with the common lyric format(each lyric in a line, empty line between verses, repetition marks the lyrics to be repeated etc.)

 ## How to use programmatically
  1. Create a new Class with a main
  2. Create a new ExperiementSetup.Builder and build it after setting the appropriate variables for the experiement.
  3. Use the Javadoc
+ 4. The tokenizer can be used by itself through the main method it includes or be used by another class through a SongTokenizer object.
+In the first case, just call it's main method(after setting the file path).
+In the second case, create a SongTokenizer object, read the file into a String with the SongHelper class and call the tokenize method(from the SongTokenizer class) with the aforementioned String as an input.

 ## System Inputs
  1. All the possible Categories, provided in a file, separated with new line (\n).
 Example: